-Several words come to mind when attempting to describe The Holy Land Experience, a $16 million attraction just off I-4 in Orlando, only a few miles from The Magic Kingdom.
+Several words come to mind when attempting to describe The Holy Land Experience, a $16 million attraction just off I-4 in Orlando, only a few miles from Disney World.
 "Fun," unfortunately, is not one of them.
 Of all of the religious attractions that we've visited -- and we've visited a few -- this one is the least like an attraction.
-When one leaves The Holy Land Experience, one has the distinct feeling of having spent hours at church, not at Sea World.
+When one leaves The Holy Land Experience, one has the distinct feeling of having spent hours at church, not at The Magic Kingdom.

 The Holy Land Experience consists mostly of several life-size Biblical scenes packed into its 15-acres.
 A Jerusalem street market, the Dead Sea Scroll caves, Herod's Temple, the tomb of Jesus -- all are here, impressively rendered.
 Most of the employees wear period costume, and the visitor quickly grows accustomed to seeing Roman soldiers and coarse-robed civilians scurrying about in Birkenstock sandals, on their way to their next musical performance.

 Much of the instruction at The Holy Land Experience is carried out in song, with the actors belting out Christian tunes through headset microphones that seem odd in the 2,000 year old setting.
 It's as if Jesus Christ Superstar and Godspell never ended.
 Prerecorded music, synthesized and zealously amplified, booms from speakers everywhere.
 Even when there is no singing, music oozes from the speakers: supersweet biggie-sized Pepsi music (This is a Pepsi attraction; no Coke allowed on the property.).